bertrandmc/til/aws/developer-associate-notes.md

 Accessed using a dedicated endpoint.
 You can use trigger lambdas or listen to the stream in your application.
 Events are recorded in near real-time.
+You need to enable DynamoDB streams.

+Benefits:

+- Read and write locally, access your data globally
+- Performance
+- Availability, durability, and multi-region fault tolerance
+- Consistency and conflict resolution

+**Global Tables**
+Global tables build on the global Amazon DynamoDB footprint to provide you with a fully managed, multi-region, and multi-master database that delivers fast, local, read and write performance for massively scaled, global applications.
+Global tables replicate your DynamoDB tables automatically across your choice of AWS Regions.
+Global tables eliminate the difficult work of replicating data between Regions and resolving update conflicts.

 **ProvisionedThroughputExceededException**
 ProvisionedThroughputExceededException occurs when your request rate is higher than the read/write capacity provisioned for the table.